 If the absence is for more than two weeks this is considered a suspension under ESOS requirements and the student must request a suspension of studies prior to taking this leave of absence.

-Requesting a suspension of studies
+Requesting a deferral or suspension of studies

 - compassionate and compelling circumstances out of control of the student and may have an impact on course progress